 Accredited Specialist, Commercial Litigation

-Emma Macfarlane is a highly accomplished commercial litigator and a Principal with Coleman Greig.
-With an impressive reputation that stems from her extensive experience and a number of years successfully managing a dispute resolution team, Emma’s credentials as an Accredited Specialist in Commercial Litigation are testament to her ability to achieve outstanding results for her clients.
+Emma Macfarlane is a highly accomplished commercial litigator and a Principal Lawyer with Coleman Greig.
+With an impressive reputation that stems from her extensive experience and a number of years successfully managing a dispute resolution team, Emma’s credentials as an Accredited Specialist in Commercial Litigation are testament to her ability to achieve outstanding results for clients.

 Emma has been heavily involved in an eclectic list of cases heard in the NSW Local, District and Supreme Courts, the Federal Courts and in interstate jurisdictions.
-Her experience as a client advocate has resulted in a proven ability to obtain commercially minded, practical and, above all, successful results for her clients.
+Her experience as a client advocate has resulted in a proven ability to obtain commercially minded, practical and, above all, successful results for clients.

-Whilst consistently held in high regard as an extremely effective litigator, Emma’s strategic and commercially sound planning is always focussed on the overall best interests of her clients, giving her the inherent ability to judge cases on their individual merits and to resolve disputes though alternative avenues of resolution where possible.
-Alongside her extensive legal qualifications, Emma also holds a degree in Business (Management), allowing her an in-depth understanding of the everyday workings of her clients’ organisations, as well as the ability to take a truly business-minded approach to all disputes.
+Whilst consistently held in high regard as an extremely effective litigator, Emma’s strategic and commercially sound planning is always focussed on the overall best interests of clients, giving her the inherent ability to judge cases on their individual merits and to resolve disputes though alternative avenues of resolution where possible.
+Alongside her extensive legal qualifications, Emma also holds a degree in Business (Management), allowing her an in-depth understanding of the everyday workings of clients’ organisations, as well as the ability to take a truly business-minded approach to all disputes.

 For over 10 years, Emma has been a Director of Youth Solutions, a Macarthur based youth health promotion charity focused on drug and alcohol prevention amongst 12 – 25 year olds, as well as within the broader community.
 In addition to her youth work, Emma was a board member of St Patrick's College for Girls in Campbelltown from 2015 to 2017.